 Academic Alternative Relationship Plans

-Academic ARPs have been successful in:
+AARPs have been successful in:

-- Attracting and retaining needed specialists to the province;
+- attracting and retaining needed specialists to the province;

-- Supporting innovative clinical practice; and
+- supporting innovative clinical practice; and

 - enhancing the quality of Alberta’s medical education and research.

 The Alberta government has worked in partnership with Alberta Health Services, the University of Alberta and University of Calgary medical schools, and other stakeholders on an improved platform for AARPs.
 The improvements will better align the plans for the whole province and will feature clearer objectives and stronger accountability measures, more consistency, and clear requirements to demonstrate value for money.

 The improvements will help physicians shift away from fee-for-service compensation to alternative payment models that increase stability and predictability of funding.

 There will be a phased implementation to allow time for physicians on existing AARPs to move to the new framework.
 It is anticipated that new, multi-year AARP master agreements will be in place in 2017.